TL;DR:

 How do I bridge to Hyperliquid?

 The fastest way is through Across at app.across.to.
-Select USDC on your source chain, choose Hyperliquid as the destination, and pick USDH as the output token.
+Select USDT0 on your source chain, choose Hyperliquid as the destination, and pick USDC as the output token.
 Bridge fees are $0, and fills complete in 2-10 seconds.
 You only pay origin chain gas.

 Across is the fastest way into Hyperliquid.
-Bridge USDC to USDH at 1:1 with zero bridge fees.
-Fills in 2 seconds from L2, 10 seconds from L1.
-Up to $1M per transaction.
+Bridge USDT0 to USDC at 1:1 with zero bridge fees.